LouisMazel/maz-ui/apps/docs/src/components/maz-textarea.md

 <!--@include: ./../../.vitepress/mixins/getting-started.md-->

 ::: info
-This component has the "autogrow" feature, so when the user writes, the textarea expands automatically
+This component uses the native CSS `field-sizing: content` property for autogrow — the textarea expands automatically as the user types, with zero JavaScript overhead.
 :::

 ## Basic usage